ROCm/rocThrust/README.md

 #   DOWNLOAD_ROCPRIM - OFF by default and at ON the rocPRIM will be downloaded to build folder,
 #
 # !
 IMPORTANT !
-# On ROCm platform set C++ compiler to HCC.
-You can do it by adding 'CXX=<path-to-hcc>'
+# On ROCm platform set C++ compiler to HipCC.
+You can do it by adding 'CXX=<path-to-hipcc>'
-# before 'cmake' or setting cmake option 'CMAKE_CXX_COMPILER' with the path to the HCC compiler.
+# before 'cmake' or setting cmake option 'CMAKE_CXX_COMPILER' with the path to the HipCC compiler.
 #
-[CXX=hcc] cmake ../. # or cmake-gui ../.
+[CXX=hipcc] cmake ../. # or cmake-gui ../.

 # Build
 make -j4